Topics of Interest

 Does Resident Priority Really Exist?

 Wildlife in British Columbia is supposed to be managed based on the principles of conservation first, First Nations food, social, and ceremonial second, resident hunters third, and non-resident hunters last.
 The line that separates resident and non-resident hunters has become nothing more than a blurry shade of grey.
-The Ministry of Environment’s own Wildlife Allocation Policy which states resident [...]
+The Ministry of Environment’s own Wildlife Allocation […]